genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>    Make a plot of {$$}\alpha/m{/$$} and {$$}1-(1-\alpha)^{1/m}{/$$} for various values of m>1.
 A>
 A>    Which procedure is more conservative Bonferroni's or Sidek's?
+A>
-A>    - A) The are the same
+A>    - A) They are the same
 A>    - B) Bonferroni's
 A>    - C) Depends on m
 A>    - D) Sidek's
 A>
 A>
 A>
 A>5.
 To simulate the p-value results of, say a 8,792 t-tests for which the null is true we don't actual have to generate the original data.
 As we learned in class we can generate p-values for a uniform distribution like this: 'pvals <- runif(8793,0,1)`.
-A>
-A>    Using what we have learned set the cutoff using the Bonferroni correction and report back the FWER.
+Using what we have learned set the cutoff using the Bonferroni correction and report back the FWER.
 Set the seed at 1 and run 10,000 simulation.
 A>
 A>
 A>
 A>6.
-Using the same seed repeat the above for Sidek's cutoff A>
+Using the same seed repeat the exercise 5 but for Sidek's cutoff.
 A>
 A>
+A>
-A>    In the following questions assessment we will define error controlling procedures for experimental data.
+A>7.
+In the following questions assessment we will define error controlling procedures for experimental data.
 We will make list of genes based on q-values.
 We will also assess your understanding of false positives rates and false negative rates by asking you to create a Monte Carlo simulation.
 A>
-A>7.
-Load the gene expression data
+A>    Load the gene expression data
 A>
 A>
     ```r